GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 signal completed
 {{< / highlight >}}

 You _may_ use short variable names inside of your methods, for local variables, to avoid repeating a type hint for instance.

-In the example below, the variable `e`, an instance of `Element`, only appears in 4 consecutive lines, so the code stays readable:
+In the example below, the variable `e`, an instance of `Element`, only appears in 4 consecutive lines so the code stays readable:

 {{< highlight gdscript >}}
 func _set_elements(elements: int) -> bool: